-You should expect only limited privacy in the contents of your personal files on the district system.
-The situation is similar to the rights you have in the privacy of your locker.
+- You should expect only limited privacy in the contents of your personal files on the district system.
+The situation is similar to the rights you have in the privacy of your locker. - Routine maintenance and monitoring of our system may lead to the discovery that you have violated this policy, the disciplinary code or the law.

-The violation will be handled in a manner described in the disciplinary code.
+- administrator. - The violation will be handled in a manner described in the disciplinary code.
 Additional restrictions may be placed on your use of your Internet account.